kala13x/scap/README.md

 chmod +x build.sh
 ./build.sh
 ```
+Script will build whole project and move binary file into bin directory of scap project.

 ###How to use
 sCap requires root access because of binding raw socket.
 When you launch sCap it only counts numbers of packets, but at the some time you can tail log file to see dumped data.